Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Overview and Example

-To compute this probability (i.e., query-specific proxy score), \sn will compute the weighted average as above, except that annotated frames that contain a car receive a score of 1 and annotated frames that do not contain a car receive a score of 0.
+\miniheadit{Approximate selection} To estimate the probability of matching the predicate (i.e., query-specific proxy score) for \supg, \sn will compute the weighted average as above, except that annotated frames that contain a car receive a score of 1 and annotated frames that do not contain a car receive a score of 0.
+These scores can then be used by \supg's selection algorithm \cite{kang2020approximate}.

 We now discuss \sn's index construction method (Section~\ref{sec:index-construction}) and \sn's query processing method (Section~\ref{sec:query-proc}).